Chapter 1 - Starting programming with Python#

 Fig. 2 Creating a new Spyder project#

-Any files that you create will now all be found in your Project at the location you have assigned.
-In this project we can now have multiple scripts also known as .py files.
+Any files that you create will now all be found in your project at the location you specified.
+In this project we can now have multiple scripts in the form of .py files.
 You can also click on the following icons:

 Note

 For the coming exercises, you need to create different .py files.
-Don’t make the exercises in the Practical1 file.
+Don’t code the exercises in the Practical1 file.

 1.1.3 Python basics#